Archives by date

 The Souls of Black Folk and The Essentiality of Human Connection

 Du Bois’ classic text The Souls of Black Folk does not at first read as a cohesive argument.
 Rather, each chapter offers a different style, a different purpose, and this makes for a complex and at times disjointed reading experience.
-The unifying factor in the text is the metaphor of the “Veil” – a metaphor which itself varies according to the scope of each chapter.

 Anne Frank: The Young Girl and the Writer